gsmainclusivetechlab/mmapi-android-sdk/docs/p2pTransfer/viewAccountName.Readme.md

-# View Account Name
+`Here, viewAccountName(Identifiers identifiers) creates a GET request to /accounts/{identifierType}/{identifier}/accountname`

-This Returns the name of an account holder where a single identifier is not sufficient to identify an account.`
+> `This endpoint returns the name of an account holder.

 ### Usage/Examples